FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Introduction

 In some settings, we can further reduce FedGCN's required communication without compromising the trained model's accuracy.
-In particular, GCN models for node classification rely on the fact that nodes of the same class will have more edges connecting them, as shown in Figure~\ref{fig:iid_non_iid_example}.
-If nodes in each client have balanced types of classes (independent and identically distributed, or i.i.d., data), there will be many edges across clients and FedGCN may still require much communication.
-If these nodes are concentrated at the same clients (a version of the non-i.i.d. data often considered in federated learning), then ignoring cross-client edges discards little information, and FedGCN's communication round may be unnecessary.
+First, GCN models for node classification rely on the fact that nodes of the same class will have more edges connecting them, as shown in Figure~\ref{fig:problem}(right).
+If nodes with each class tend to be concentrated at a single client, a version of the non-i.i.d. (non-independent and identically distributed) data often considered in federated learning, then ignoring cross-client edges discards little information, and FedGCN's communication round may be unnecessary.
 The model, however, may not converge, as federated learning may converge poorly when client data is non-i.i.d.~\citep{zhao2018federated}.
-It is thus unclear under which circumstances more communication is worth the convergence improvement.
+Second, GCN models with multiple layers require accumulated information from nodes that are multiple hops away from each other, introducing greater communication overhead.
+However, such multi-hop information may not be needed in practice.

 We analytically quantify the convergence rate of FedGCN with various degrees of communication, under both i.i.d. and non-i.i.d. client data.
 To the best of our knowledge, we are the first to \emph{analytically illustrate the resulting tradeoff between a fast convergence rate (which intuitively requires more information from cross-client edges) and low communication cost}, which we do by considering a stochastic block model~\citep{lei2015consistency,keriven2020convergence} of the graph topology.
-We can thus quantify scenarios in which FedGCN's communication significantly accelerates the GCN's convergence.
+We thus quantify when FedGCN's communication significantly accelerates the GCN's convergence.

-Communicating data between clients additionally runs the risk of compromising privacy.
-FedGCN's accumulation of node data may itself preserve privacy if multiple nodes' information is aggregated.
-Unlike prior works that also face privacy challenges due to communicating node information between clients~\citep{zhang2021subgraph}, we further guarantee privacy by leveraging Fully Homomorphic Encryption (FHE)~\citep{ni2021vertical} to secure the neighbor feature aggregation and model gradient aggregation.
-In the extreme case when nodes only have one cross-client neighbor, resulting in limited privacy from accumulating node features, FedGCN can further integrate optional differential privacy techniques~\citep{wei2020federated}.